 It is almost impossible to walk a block in Phnom Penh and not find people slurping into Cambodia’s national dish Num Banh Chok (Cambodian Noodles).
 These fermented rice noodles are handmade in wooden mills and then topped with fish curry, vegetables, lemongrass, turmeric root and herbs like basil and mint.
 This dish is a must try and makes for a perfect breakfast or brunch!
 Orussey Market hosts a large food court with food stalls serving some of the best Khmer traditional dishes at cheap prices in Phnom Penh.

-Location: Orussey Market, Phnom Penh
+Where to Eat: Orussey Market, Phnom Penh

 7. Rice Noodle Soup